Responsible Lending Policies

 PPL will always provide borrowers and/or guarantors with easy methods to contact PPL for all inquiries, requests and questions.
-If the borrower and/or guarantor requests further information about any of the features of a PPL product, PPL will respond promptly in accordance with the PPL policy, Contacting and communicating with borrowers and guarantors.
+If the borrower and/or guarantor requests further information about any of the features of a PPL product, PPL will respond promptly in accordance with the PPL policy, contacting and communicating with borrowers and guarantors.

 It is PPL policy to not offer any refinancing options.
 Borrowers, if qualified and approved in accordance with the PPL responsible lending policy, can take a second PPL product in conjunction with the current product held by the borrower.
-Alternative, the borrower must first settle all previous debts owed to PPL prior to taking further PPL products.
+Alternatively, the borrower must first settle all previous debts owed to PPL prior to taking further PPL products.

 It is PPL policy to always recommend to and provide the time for borrowers and/or guarantors to seek independent legal advice regarding the use of all PPL products.